Tuesday, December 13, 2016

 helmet from May 6, 1980.

-He held an annual jellybean contest where viewers were to submit guesses of the quantity in a large jar displayed for a period of time on the show.
-Every Christmas, he would have an Advent calendar and reveal a date until the Christmas holiday.
+He held an annual jellybean contest where viewers were to submit guesses of the quantity in a large jar displayed for some time on the show.
+He would have an Advent calendar every Christmas and reveal the number of days until Christmas.

 Another bit was a lip-syncing sketch Rayner would usually do to an older novelty song such as "Hello Muddah, Hello Fadduh" by Allan Sherman.
 However, he would also perform songs while actually singing.